makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 - Conducted LDA modelling on abstract text with the aim of identifying main topics within the dataset, providing insights into emerging research streams.
 - An interactive dashboard was crafted for  the exploration of the results, allowing a better understanding of the inter-topic distances and topic-word distributions.
 Along with this, plots of words associated with each identified topic are generated.

-### R Analysis
+### Bibliometric Analysis

-A significant exploration was carried out in R using the bibliometrix package, focusing on:
+In-depth bibliometric analysis was conducted using R, employing the bibliometrix package along with biblioshiny.

-- **Bibliometric Characteristics:** Examined influential authors, trending topics, and author production over time.
+- The main analysis delved into bibliometric characteristics, exploring metadata regarding influential authors, trending topics, and author production over time.
-- **Code in Repository:** The R code used for this analysis is available in the repository.
+- Additionally, analyses also focused on abstracts, cited references, and author-based keywords.
+Consequently, insights were derived from maps of bibliographic coupling, co-citation of authors, and co-occurrences of keywords.
+These analyses and visualizations unveil current trends and research perspectives within the field.

 ## Results